colinmeinke/wilderness/README.md

 - `motionPath` is a *plain shape object* that defines the motion path of the animation.
 It can also include the following additional properties:
+    - `accuracy` is a *number* between `0` and `360` that is used to calculate if a curve is *straight enough* to be considered a straight line.
+The smaller the number, the more accurate (smoother) the animation.
+Only relevant for shapes that include curves.
     - `easing` is either a *string* or a *function*.
     - `rotate` is a *boolean* that defines if the shape should be rotated inline with the direction of the motion path.